Best Homegating Recipes of 2020

 Chipotle Infused Smoked Burger

-El Yucateco Chili Chipotle Sauce gives this burger a rich smokiness and warm heat.
+El Yucateco Chipotle Sauce gives this burger a rich smokiness and warm heat.
 Watch the video for tips to keep the patty extra-juicy and keep it from getting that massive lump in the middle.
 You know what we're talking about.

 These also make fantastic sliders if you prefer to keep things bite-sized.
 Just grab small dinner rolls instead of full-sized buns and hand-form your slider patties.